LekkerPrutsen/LED-matrix-experiments/README.md

 Step 2: install the library.
 See [instructions](https://github.com/rm-hull/max7219/blob/master/docs/install.rst) from @rm-hull

 Step 3: Connnect the LED matrix to your Raspberry Pi.
 See [instructions](https://github.com/rm-hull/max7219/blob/master/docs/install.rst) from @rm-hull

+## Experiment 1: identify the devices (1)
+The MAX7219 4 in 1 LED matrix is composed of four elements.
+We want to identify the devices.